This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Online. To learn more, see Summarize Within (Map Viewer).

 Lines and Areas

 Point layers are summarized using only the point features within the input boundary.
-The results will be displayed using graduated symbols.
+The number of points that are within each input boundary is only included in the results if the Count of Points box is checked.
+The results are displayed using graduated symbols.

-A real-life scenario in which this analysis could be used is in determining the total number of students in each school district.
+A real-life scenario in which you can use this analysis is determining the total number of students in each school district.
 Each point represents a school.
-The Type field gives the type of school (elementary, middle school, or secondary) and a student population field gives the number of students enrolled at each school.
-The calculations and results are given for District A in the table above.
-From the results you can see that District A has 2,568 students.
-When running the Summarize Within tool, the results would also be given for District B.
+The Type field contains the type of school (elementary, middle school, or secondary) and a student population field contains the number of students enrolled at each school.
+The calculations and results are provided for District A in the table above.
+From the results, you can see that District A has 2,568 students.
+When running the Summarize Within tool, the results are also provided for District B.

 Line layers are summarized using only the proportions of the line features that are within the input boundary.
 When summarizing lines, use fields with counts and amounts rather than rates or ratios so proportional calculations make logical sense in your analysis.
-The results will be displayed using graduated symbols.
+The results include the number of lines that are within each input boundary and are displayed using graduated symbols.

-A real-life scenario in which this analysis could be used is in determining the total volume of water in rivers within the boundaries of a state park.
+A real-life scenario in which you can use this analysis is determining the total volume of water in rivers within the boundaries of a state park.
 Each line represents a river that is partially located inside the park.
 From the results, you can see that there are 5 miles of rivers within the park and the total volume is 900 units.

 Area layers are summarized using only the proportions of the area features that are within the input boundary.
 When summarizing areas, use fields with counts and amounts rather than rates or ratios so proportional calculations make logical sense in your analysis.
-The results layer will be displayed using graduated colors.
+The results include the number of areas that are within each input boundary and are displayed using graduated colors.

-A real-life scenario in which this analysis could be used is in determining the population in a city neighborhood.
+A real-life scenario in which you can use this analysis is determining the population in a city neighborhood.
 The blue outline represents the boundary of the neighborhood and the smaller areas represent census blocks.
 From the results, you can see that there are 10,841 people in the neighborhood and an average of approximately 2,666 people per census block.

 Use Summarize Within to calculate statistics for features that overlap a boundary layer.
 Other tools may be useful in solving similar but slightly different problems.

-If you are trying to summarize points and only want to keep the boundaries with a count greater than zero, use the Aggregate Points tool.
+If you are summarizing points and want to keep only the boundaries with a count greater than zero, use the Aggregate Points tool.

-If you are trying to summarize features within a distance of your input features, use the Summarize Nearby tool.
+If you are summarizing features within a distance of your input features, use the Summarize Nearby tool.